AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-1/README.md

 ### Key Points
 - This code provides a complete setup for a Kubernetes cluster’s base infrastructure.
 - It creates a VPC, subnet, route tables, security groups, EC2 instances, and configures a Network Load Balancer for handling Kubernetes API traffic.
-- The code dynamically updates the SSH config file, simplifying SSH access to EC2 instances.
+- The code dynamically updates the `SSH config file`, simplifying SSH access to EC2 instances.

-### Step 4: Create an AWS Key Pair
+### 5. Create an AWS Key Pair

 Kubernetes nodes need to communicate securely.
 This key pair will be used to authenticate when accessing EC2 instances.